William-Moreno/data-structures-and-algorithms/challenges/tree/README.md

 Create class for a `Node`.
 Create `BinaryTree` class with methods `preOrder()`, `inOrder()` and `postOrder`.
 Create a `BinarySearchTree` with methods `add(value)`  and `contains(value)`.

+Create a `BinaryTree` instance method that finds the maximum value present within the tree

 ## Challenge

 Create classes for `Node`, `BinaryTree` and `BinarySearchTree`.
 Create the following methods for the `BinaryTree` class: